j-klawson/crossposter/README.md

 ```
 ✨ Created example config at ~/.config/crosspost/config.toml
-📝 Please edit it with your credentials and run crosspost again
+📝 Please edit it with your account details
+🔐 Then run: crosspost --setup
 ```

-Edit the file with your Mastodon tokens and Bluesky app passwords, then run the command again.
+1. Edit the config with your Mastodon instances and Bluesky handles
+2. Run `crosspost --setup` to enter credentials into Keychain
+3. Run `crosspost "Your post text"` to start posting

 ---